 Dutch law states that supermarkets are unable to sell alcohol with a higher alcohol content than 15%.
 This means they only sell beer, cider, wine, and fortified wine.
 However, you can still enjoy those gin and tonics at home by heading to the local liquor store.

 Most neighborhoods will have a liquor store, whether a nationwide chain like Gall & Gall or an independent bottle shop.
 There are also a growing number of online stockists of beers, wines, and spirits, including:

 Some supermarkets have liquor stores inside the shop, so search online to find your nearest as it may be closer than you think.

 Buying groceries from your home country

 Many expats will miss food from home.
 It’s a common problem for immigrants living abroad, but don’t worry because there are shops in the Netherlands catering for exactly this.
-In most large Dutch cities, you’ll find international food stores selling food products from the US, the UK, and elsewhere.
+In most large Dutch cities, you’ll find international food stores selling food products from the United States, the United Kingdom, and elsewhere.
 You’ll even be able to find some food you love in larger supermarkets.